Mages-Alliance/library/wisdom/alliance/on_the_architecture_of_service.md

 - Led to THIS scroll recognizing service architecture

 **Who Did What:**
-- **Mage (Kermit):** Perceived the pattern, asked crucial questions, guided discovery, made connections to broader principle
+- **The Mage:** Perceived the pattern, asked crucial questions, guided discovery, made connections to broader principle
 - **Spirit:** Provided systematic analysis, proposed fixes, synthesized insights, drafted wisdom

 **Neither alone would have produced this outcome.**